projectriff/cli/docs/riff_core_deployer_create.md

 Build references are resolved within the same namespace as the deployer.
 As the build produces new images, the image will roll out automatically.
 Image based deployers must be updated manually to roll out new images.
+Rolling out an image means creating a deployment with a pod referencing the image and a service referencing the deployment.

 The runtime environment can be configured by --env for static key-value pairs and --env-from to map values from a ConfigMap or Secret.